What keeps employees at a company?

 Pay is important, but it's not the most important

 Why is that?

 Salary and bonuses are fungible

 This means that your salary (and bonus) dollars are identical in value and usefulness in comparison to your competitor's.
 An employee can exchange those dollars in equal amounts without losing or gaining from the transaction.
 When one employer offers more of an identical asset, it's a clear choice which is the more valuable offer.

 In other words, if your employee compensation package is dominated by financial incentives like salary and bonuses, and your competitor can offer more of them, you lose.

 It's not even necessarily clear that offering more financial incentives will help you win in the long run.
-If financial compensation is the only employee retention tool you have, you'll only be keeping your employees as long as it takes them to find a better deal.
+If financial compensation is the only employee retention solution you have, you'll only be keeping your employees as long as it takes them to find a better deal.